Applications for all PGCE courses should be made through the DfE Apply System. Entry requirements can be found on each course page.

 Step 2: All PGCE courses at University of Cumbria with vacancies will then appear.
 Click on the course you want for further details and entry requirements, plus a link to our webpage.

-Find further advice on the UCAS website:
+Find further advice on the DfE website:

 Course Enquiry Centre